grafana/mimir/docs/sources/operating/deploying-the-monitoring-mixin/dashboards/config.md

 # Config

-This dashboard shows details about the runtime config currently loaded by each Mimir instance/replica.
+The Config dashboard shows details about the runtime configuration currently loaded by each Grafana Mimir instance.

 ## Example

-The following screenshot shows an example of this dashboard from a demo cluster.
+The following example shows a Config dashboard from a demo cluster.

 ![Grafana Mimir config dashboard](../../../images/dashboards/mimir-config.png)